 Louisville real estate is some of the most expensive in Tennessee, although Louisville house values don't compare to the most expensive real estate in the U.S.

 Louisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Louisville is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Louisville who work in office and administrative support (14.40%), management occupations (12.17%), and healthcare (10.40%).
+There are especially a lot of people living in Louisville who work in management occupations (11.40%), office and administrative support (10.76%), and sales jobs (10.08%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Louisville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Louisville has few renters and college students.
 But the biggest reason it is quieter in Louisville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Louisville may be for you.

-The citizens of Louisville are very well educated compared to the average community in the nation: 38.18% of adults in Louisville have a bachelor's degree or even advanced degree.
+The education level of Louisville citizens is very high relative to the national average among all cities (21.84%): 37.40% of adults in Louisville have a bachelor's degree or even advanced degree.

 The most common language spoken in Louisville is English.
-Other important languages spoken here include Italian and Tagalog.
+Other important languages spoken here include Italian and African languages.